Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

 **Protocol method** are low-level methods that take parameters that correspond to the service HTTP API and return a `ClientResult` holding only the raw HTTP response details.
 These methods also take an optional `RequestOptions` parameter that allows the client pipeline and the request to be configured for the duration of the call.

-The following sample illustrates how to call a convenience method and access the strongly-typed output model from the service response.
+The following sample illustrates how to call a convenience method and access the output model created from the service response.

 ```C# Snippet:ReadmeClientResultT
 MapsClient client = new(new Uri("https://atlas.microsoft.com"), credential);